Chipi-Chipi/Chipi-Chipi_FinalProject_AWD-FEUTECH/README.md

 ***Abstract***

 The "Starbucks" website project is a web-based platform that brings the cozy ambiance of a Starbucks coffeehouse to life virtually.
 Customers are the target audience for this website, which is meant to support and encourage them to purchase Starbucks products.
-Users may engage with the website in an excellent way with the dynamic animation and effects applied in all areas.
+Users may engage with the website excellently with the dynamic animation and effects applied in all areas.
 Featured on the website are new and best-selling products from the menu, well-organized product categories, rewards for returning customers, and a flexible page layout.
 Regardless of your expertise in web design or not, this Starbucks-themed website streamlines the ordering process with an excellent user experience and web design.

 **Visit the website:** [pervolarakis.github.io/starbucks-voucher/](pervolarakis.github.io/starbucks-voucher/)